There are several issues to note when performing an installation of Interset 5.x on AWS:

 Note that password based authentication be disabled immediately following step 1 of the installer and will have no negative impact to the installation or usage of the Interset product.

-- Do not overwrite ~/.ssh/authorized_keys!
+- Do not overwrite ~/.ssh/authorized_keys for root or ec2-user!
 If you do, you will permanently lose access to the server!

 Additional resources that may be helpful: